rdfostrich/article-jws2018-ostrich/content/querying.md

 The given offset lies within the range of either snapshot minus deletion triples or within the range of addition triples.
 At this point, the additions and deletions streams are initialized to the start position for the given triple pattern and version.

-In the first case, when the offset lies within the snapshot and deletions range, we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
+In the first case, when the offset lies within the snapshot and deletions range, i.e., line 11, we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
-This loop starts by determining the triple at the current offset position in the snapshot.
+This loop starts by determining the triple at the current offset position in the snapshot (line 13, 14).
-We then query the deletions tree for the given triple pattern and version, filter out local changes, and use the snapshot triple as offset.
+On line 15, we then query the deletions tree for the given triple pattern and version, filter out local changes, and use the snapshot triple as offset.
 This triple-based offset is done by navigating through the tree to the smallest triple before or equal to the offset triple.
-We store an additional offset value, which corresponds to the current numerical offset inside the deletions stream.
+We store an additional offset value (line 16), which corresponds to the current numerical offset inside the deletions stream.
-As long as the current snapshot offset is different from the sum of the original offset and the additional offset, we continue iterating this loop, which will continuously update this additional offset value.
+As long as the current snapshot offset is different from the sum of the original offset and the additional offset, we continue iterating this loop (line 17), which will continuously update this additional offset value.

-In the second case, the given offset lies within the additions range.
+In the second case, i.e., line 19, the given offset lies within the additions range.
-Now, we terminate the snapshot stream by offsetting it after its last element, and we relatively offset the additions stream.
+Now, we terminate the snapshot stream by offsetting it after its last element on line 20, and we relatively offset the additions stream on line 21.
 This offset is calculated as the original offset subtracted with the number of snapshot triples incremented with the number of deletions.

-Finally, we return a simple iterator starting from the three streams that could be offset.
+Finally, on line 24, we return a simple iterator starting from the three streams that could be offset.
 This iterator performs a sort-merge join operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent SPO-ordering.
 Once the snapshot and deletion streams have finished,